shiltemann/CTF-writeups-public/PicoCTF_2018/writeup.md

 Our goals is to change the `0` in the admin variable to a `1` (in the source code we see that this will get us our flag).

-This scheme uses a 16-bit IV, which is prepended to the ciphertext.
-We want to change the byte in position 10 of the plaintext, so the byte in position 12 in the ciphertext.
-To do this, we need to change the corresponding position in the preceding block (byte 10 in ciphertext).
-We want to change this from a `0` to a `1` so we XOR this byte of the ciphertext with the XOR of these two values (`'0' xor '1' = 0x01`):
+We want to change the byte in position 10 (11th character) of the plaintext, which would involve changing the corresponding byte in the block before it in the ciphertext (byte number 8), but since this scheme uses a 16-bit IV, which is prepended to the ciphertext, we need to edit the byte in position 10 of the ciphertext as well.
+We want to change this from a `0` to a `1`, so we XOR this byte of the ciphertext with the XOR of these two values (`'0' XOR '1' = 0x01`):

 ```python